GauthamArunachalam/zerodha-discrepancy-filler/README.md

 **Note** : Do not close the chrome extension window while discrepancies are added.
 Closing this can lead to unexpected failures and the adding process will be terminated intermittently.

+## Warnings

+- When ever auto filling fails in between we **recommend** to ***delete the partially added entries and start from the beginning***
+- Common reasons for failure
+    - Invalid input data
+    - Some UI elements changed in Zerodha console
+    - Zerodha API throws 429 error.

 ## Demo

 https://github.com/user-attachments/assets/ef0c736f-33bd-436d-a4a1-ff8663238cee

 ## Features